copenlu/stat-nlp-book/README.md

 ### Install Docker

-Go to the [docker webpage](https://www.docker.com/) and follow the instruction for your platform.
+For Mac and Windows, go to the [docker webpage](https://www.docker.com/get-started) and follow the instruction for your platform.
+Instructions for Ubuntu can be found [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1).

 ### Download Stat-NLP-Book Image